scambier/tic80-typescript/README.md

     "title": "Your cart's title",
     "desc": "short description",
     "input": "gamepad", // Or "mouse"
-    "cart": "mygame.tic", // The name of your TIC cart.
+    "cart": "myjsgame.tic", // The name of your TIC cart.
 Must end with ".tic" "backup": true // Copy your cart from the TIC folder to your project folder.
 Backup it with git!
   },
   "tic": {